 - Mount Isa Water Board (MIWB) acts as trustee for the reserve on behalf of the Department of Natural Resources and Mines, and is responsible for the day-to-day management of recreational activities within the reserve.

-- The current rules for users of the R48 Reserve need to be legally ratified to ensure MIWB can continue to effectively manage the area in its capacity as trustee for the site.
+- The long-standing rules for users of the R48 Reserve needed to be legally ratified to ensure MIWB can continue to effectively manage the area in its capacity as trustee for the site.

-- MIWB is proposing to adopt a standard set of by-laws set out in the Land Regulation 2009 which govern how a reserve can be used.
+- Following a public consultation process MIWB has adopted a standard set of by-laws set out in the Land Regulation 2009 which govern how a reserve can be used.
 This is to ensure recreational use of the area is effectively and sustainably managed and to ensure the area remains an important sanctuary for wildlife and a safe catchment for drinking water.

 - Maintaining a safe, high quality water source is MIWB’s top priority.
 Providing a great space for recreational activities at the same time is a balancing act, which we’re committed to getting right.

-- Input relating to camping or other recreational activities on the reserve, will need to be viewed with these broader environmental considerations in mind.
+- Future management of camping or other recreational activities on the reserve, will need to be viewed with these broader environmental considerations in mind.

 - We are locals too – we understand how much everyone enjoys this special space.